shubhanks/microbial_network/README.md

 This is a set of Python codes for implementing microbial network of producing certain compounds by utilizing C1/C2 carbon source as a substrate.

-1. The network so developed is a weighted directed network.
+1. The network so developed is a weighted signed directed network.
 Nodes in the network are taken as C1/C2 substrates, micro-organisms utilizing a single or multiple substrate and produce value added products.

 2. Some products at higher titre have toxicity to the micro-organisms which pertaining to the inhbitory interactions (red color; hammer shaped).